 - First aid kit

 Successful river bass fishing hinges on your ability to read the water and identify likely bass-holding areas.
+The overall concept here is to focus on current seams, deep moving water, and tailouts.
 Here are some prime spots to target:

 - Outside Bends: These areas often have deeper water and undercut banks where bass hide.